armocriptine/programming-language-from-scratch/README.md

-This is my own challenge to implement a programming language from scratch, FROM EXACTLY NOTHING!
+This is my own challenge to implement a programming language from scratch, FROM EXACTLY NOTHING except TypeScript and Next.js!

 # Next.js